mehrdadmhmdi/mehrdadmhmdi.github.io/research.md

       <details class="paper-details">
         <summary>Abstract</summary>
         <div class="paper-abstract">
-          <em>Viewing the space of probability measures on $\mathcal{X}$ as a metric space endowed with a Wasserstein distance, we speak of a Wasserstein Space.
+          Viewing the space of probability measures on $$\mathcal{X}$$ as a metric space endowed with a Wasserstein distance, we speak of a Wasserstein Space.
 The Wasserstein distance suffers from high computational complexity, leaving numerous virtually intriguing problems outside of the compass of available algorithms.
-In this paper, we introduce Toscani–Fourier distance $T_{s,p}$ \textemdash{} a new metric on a dense subspace of probability measures with $p$-finite moments \textemdash{} along with the topological properties of the space induced by this metric, such as convergence, completeness, etc as well as the analysis of its behavior in a high dimensional space.
+In this paper, we introduce Toscani–Fourier distance $$T_{s,p}$$ a new metric on a dense subspace of probability measures with p-finite moments along with the topological properties of the space induced by this metric, such as convergence, completeness, etc as well as the analysis of its behavior in a high dimensional space.
 Under suitable moment and tail decay conditions, we prove that this metric is equivalent to the $p-$Wasserstein distance on this subspace.
 The Toscani–Fourier distance $T_{s,p}$ offers significant computational advantages over Wasserstein distances on this suitably restricted, but dense, subspace.
 Its simplicity, parallelism, and sensitivity to distributional features make it a promising alternative for a wide range of applications where exact optimal transport is infeasible or unnecessary.
-Image processing demonstration shows empirical advantages and the equivalence with $p-$Wasserstein.</em>
+Image processing demonstration shows empirical advantages and the equivalence with $p-$Wasserstein.
         </div>
       </details>
     </li>